eapowertools-archive/qs-odbc-udc-util/README.md

 * **`<Security>`** - The Security element (optional) stores user and password information for an LDAP connection.
 If omitted, the user context the script is run will be used to connect to the LDAP.
 * **`<Groups><Group`** `type="inline||file"`**`>`** - The Group element identifies universal groups to search for users.
 An inline attribute indicates a group provided in the settings file.
 A file attribute indicates a csv file containing group names is used.
 When using the file attribute the full path to the csv file containing group names is required.

+####Domains
+The Domains section contains the domains to evaluate universal group members origin to properly place them in the correct user and attributes csv file.